balbinot/balbinot.github.io-src/content/posts/press_pal5.md

 ### Night sky view

-If we were able to see the very faint stars of Palomar 5 and its tidal tails, they would look like the image bellow.
+If we were able to see the very faint stars of Palomar 5 and its tidal tails, they would look like the image below.
 We represent stars as circles with size proportional to their brightness and colour proportional to their true colour.
 In this figure we heavily filtered
 Palomar 5 stars from the interloping background of regular Milky Way stars